List of Playboy Playmates of 1991

 The following is a list of Playboy Playmates of 1991.
 Playboy magazine names its Playmate of the Month each month throughout the year.

 January

-Stacy Leigh Arthur (born June 4, 1968, in Naperville, Illinois) is an American model and actress.
+Stacy Leigh Arthur (June 4, 1968 – April 5, 2019, in Naperville, Illinois) was an American model and actress.
 She was chosen as Playboy's Playmate of the Month for January, 1991.
 Arthur was also Mrs. Ohio for the 1990 Mrs. America contest.

 Arthur's husband, Jim, was the victim of a murder-suicide by a fan named James Lindberg, shortly after Stacy's appearance in Playboy.

 February

 Cristy Thom (born September 8, 1971, in Los Angeles, also known as Li-Wah Thom) is an American realist painter, model and actress.
 She was chosen as Playboy's Playmate of the Month for February 1991 and has appeared in numerous Playboy videos.
 Thom was also chosen as the Playmate of the Year in 1992 for the Dutch edition of Playboy.
 She studied at Otis College of Art and Design and is an artist who paints usually in a photorealist style.
 Her work has been exhibited at MOCA Los Angeles and the Anchorage Museum, Anchorage, Ak.